 Alexander Williams, founder of Animation Apprentice, teaches, delivers, assesses and marks the practical part of the course.
 All our students have a personal login at www.animationapprentice.org, with access to the whole site.

-All students have a unique personal login to Blackboard at Bucks New University, where you can access the teaching materials, and a personal login at wwwanimationapprentice.org.
-The MA has five modules:
+All students have a unique personal login to Blackboard at Bucks New University, where you can access important information about the course.

 This first module, taught primarily in Maya, deals with animation basics, such locomotion and mechanics.
 It starts with simple actions such as the bouncing ball, and builds up to simple physical actions, such as jumps and throws.
 At the end of the Module students submit a project for formal assessment based on character locomotion, such as the one below by graduate Neil Whitman.